mammadataei/dom-assertions/packages/jest-dom/README.md

 expect(deleteButton).toHaveClass('btn-danger', 'btn')
 expect(deleteButton).not.toHaveClass('btn-link')

-expect(deleteButton).toHaveClass('btn-danger extra btn', {exact: true}) // to check if the element has EXACTLY a set of classes expect(deleteButton).not.toHaveClass('btn-danger extra', {exact: true}) // if it has more than expected it is going to fail
+expect(deleteButton).toHaveClass('btn-danger extra btn', { exact: true }) // to check if the element has EXACTLY a set of classes expect(deleteButton).not.toHaveClass('btn-danger extra', { exact: true }) // if it has more than expected it is going to fail

 expect(noClasses).not.toHaveClass()
 ```